 The Graduate Committee will assist you in your initial course selections and research rotation choices.
 You will have a guidance interview with the Graduate Committee to learn about the program in Biochemistry and choose courses for the first semester.
 A poster session will be held to allow you the opportunity to interact with each faculty member and/or members of their labs to find out about their research and get an overview of the active research areas in Biochemistry.
 This will help you think about choosing a research advisor and Supervisory Committee.

 The major component of your graduate degree is a thesis that describes original research you conduct in the lab of a faculty advisor you select.

 Students typically choose an advisor based on a shared research interest and/or a good rapport with that faculty member.
 Many students entering the graduate program will have limited experience upon which to base this important career decision.
 We recommend that you do at least two “rotations” (i.e.; work in a lab for a short time on a trial basis) in your first semester.
 The program is set up to allow you to rotate for two eight-week sessions during the semester (a third rotation may also be done during the summer before classes start or in the second semester).
 You will choose your first rotation after interviewing faculty whose research attracted you during the poster presentations, and make your second choice at the end of the first four weeks when you have had an opportunity to acclimate.
 After the second rotation, all students will submit their choices for an advisor to the Graduate Committee, and final assignments will be made.

 Sometime in your second semester, you will confer with your research mentor to form a Supervisory Committee.
-The purpose of this committee is to evaluate your progress in the degree program, to offer a support network within the University, and to assist you with practical guidance in your research project.
+The purpose of this committee is to evaluate your progress in the degree program, to offer a support network within the University of Nebraska-Lincoln, and to assist you with practical guidance in your research project.
 Your committee is chaired by your research advisor and must consist additionally of three other Biochemistry faculty members and one faculty member from outside the Department.